The best iPhone for photography: fully tested by our expert team

 Design: The iPhone 16 Pro looks almost identical to its predecessor and comes as a rounded rectangle of titanium and glass.
 That said, the size has increased ever-so-slightly and there's a new Camera Control for quickly opening your favourite camera app, which is a great addition for photographers.
 Plus, you get Apple's trademark build quality in every aspect of the design.

 Performance: Apple's chips are becoming legendary in the industry, and the iPhone 16 Pro offers the best performance you can get.
-Its A18 Pro offers an incremental uptick over the iPhone 15 Pro, but that still puts it well ahead of most Android rivals.
+Its A18 Pro offers an incremental uptick over the iPhone 15 Pro and the newer iPhone 16e, both featured below – but that increment still puts it well ahead of most Android rivals.
+Its cameras are also significantly ahead, with not only the main camera being a 48MP module, but also the ultra-wide.
+This improves macro quality too, making it the best iPhone for close-ups.

-Battery: Battery life is a little disappointing, as we measured a slight drop over last year's device.
+Battery: Battery life is a little disappointing, as we measured a slight drop over last year's device, and it lacks the added efficiencies of the 16e.
 The fast charging is also well below what you'll get from some Android alternatives.
 If you want the phone to last longer, you might have to look elsewhere.

 Read more: iPhone 16 Pro review